 Dia de los Muertos<iframe src="https://player.vimeo.com/video/110851786" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/110851786">Dia DeLos Muertos Festival</a> from <a href="https://vimeo.com/user2181692"></a> <a href="https://vimeo.com"></a></p>

-Corpus Christi celebrates Dia de los Muertos, or “Day of the Dead” every year at the Dia de los Muertos Street Festival in downtown Corpus Christi, happening November 2, 2019.
+Corpus Christi celebrates Dia de los Muertos, or “Day of the Dead” every year at the Dia de los Muertos Street Festival in Corpus Christi, happening over 2 weeks in October and November.
 This traditional Mexican holiday is a celebration and remembrance of the lost loved ones.
-At the 12th annual Corpus Christi Dia de los Muertos you’ll find a traditional celebration along with live music, art, and food as the festival takes over several blocks of downtown.
+At the 13th annual Corpus Christi Dia de los Muertos you’ll find a traditional celebration along with live music, art, and food as the festival goes virtual in 2020!

 The History of Dia de los Muertos